Finding your fit

 Tips for getting off to a great start

-- Breastfeed as soon as possible after giving birth.
+- Start nursing as soon as possible after giving birth.

-- Nurse your baby as often as he or she shows signs of hunger.
+- Nurse your baby as often as they show signs of hunger.
 This should be at least 8 times in 24 hours.

-- Avoid giving pacifiers or bottles until breastfeeding is going well.
+- Avoid giving pacifiers or bottles until nursing is going well.

 - Ask for support from your nurse or a lactation consultant.